Parnell Impoundment - Project 81

 The impoundment structure incorporates a 2-pool design (with no permanent pool), two separate outlets, and an interpool connecting channel.
-The embankment and reservoir are constructed of approximately 5 miles of earthen embankment (as high as 18 feet), a concrete emergency spillway and two gated concrete outlet structures.
+The project design consists of approximately 5 miles of earthen embankment (as high as 18 feet), a concrete emergency spillway and two gated concrete outlet structures.

 Operable components include the two gated structures which release water from the impoundment into two separate outlet channels.
 One channel, JD 60, flows into the Red Lake River.
-The other channel, CD 126, flows west into the Grand Marais drainage basin, and into the Red River of the North.
+The other channel, CD 126, flows west into the Grand Marais River.

 Construction of the Parnell Impoundment began in 1997 and was completed in 1999.
 In 2003 modifications were made to the original design by lowering the emergency spillway 1.5 feet, expanding the interpool connecting channel, and installing an operable screwgate on the JD 60 outlet weir structure.
 The impoundment is now better utilized to store floodwaters by operating control gates.